bakeshop2281/eua-ff-universe/rich-details.md

 - Dry closing: "For what it's worth, Tseng—I'm sorry I bewitched your boss."
 - **Tseng's almost-smile:** "So am I, Mrs. Shinra.
 So am I."

+### Costa del Sol Swimming Lesson - Finding Genuine Connection
+**Setting:** Private cove, late afternoon, stone platforms overlooking turquoise water

+**Emotional Context:** Monogamy trial period - testing exclusive relationship, both learning to drop calculated defenses

+**Key Dialogue Examples:**
+- **Eua admitting limitation:** "I can't swim." [matter-of-fact, no shame]
+- **Rufus offering vulnerability:** "I was terrified of putting my face underwater for months.
+Had to have three different instructors before one finally convinced me I wouldn't drown instantly."
+- **Their banter:**
+  - *Eua:* "Did you think I emerged from the womb knowing how to execute perfect dives?"
+  - *Rufus:* "Yes, actually.
+Along with hostile takeovers and wine selection."
+- **Rufus's genuine moment:** "I know you think everything I do has an ulterior motive.
+And you're not wrong, most of the time.
+But I want you to learn this.
+For you, not for me."
+- **Eua's cautious response:** "Careful, Rufus.
+Comments like that might make me think you actually care about my wellbeing."
+- **Rufus's vulnerable question:** "Would that be so terrible?"

+**Relationship Beat:** Shift from seduction/strategy to genuine teaching and mutual vulnerability; Rufus shows capacity for patience and care beyond tactical advantage

+---

+### The Monogamy Argument - Establishing Boundaries
+**Setting:** Penthouse study, late evening, tense negotiation

+**Emotional Context:** Pre-trial period, fundamental disagreement about relationship structure, power struggle

+**Key Dialogue Examples:**
+- **Rufus's mockery:** "How many people have you been with, anyway?" [*Eua: "Two."*] "And you think someone with such limited experience is worth exclusivity?"
+- **Eua's logical threat assessment:** "Let me walk you through a scenario.
+You get what you want - me in your bed, other women whenever the mood strikes.
+I'd try to keep things compartmentalized, but feelings develop.
+That's biology, not choice. [...]
+Do you really want to test whether someone with lethal DNA injection capabilities can maintain perfect emotional control in that moment?"
+- **Eua reframing violence:** "A simple kiss would do it.
+Mucus membrane contact.
+Very intimate.
+Very final."
+- **Rufus:** "Are you threatening me?"
+- **Eua:** "I'm explaining practical limitations."
+- **Vincent mention:** "If I possessed the ability to compel men to love me, Rufus, I wouldn't have needed to marry you." [delivered without self-pity, just fact]

+**Character Insight:** Eua uses logic and consequence rather than emotional appeals; establishes boundaries through threat assessment not ultimatums; references past pain matter-of-factly

+---

+### Train Incident - Forgetting What She Is
+**Setting:** Penthouse living room, early evening, domestic moment

+**Emotional Context:** Rufus momentarily treating Eua as normal woman needing protection; role reversal revealing his blind spots

+**Key Dialogue Examples:**
+- **Rufus to Reno:** "You took the train?
+And you *let* her?"
+- **The practical question:** *Eua:* "Should I get a driver's license?" *Rufus:* "No. Absolutely not."
+- **Eua's puzzlement:** "What risks?" [genuinely doesn't understand what he's worried about]

+**Character Insight:** Rufus forgets Eua is more dangerous than any public transit threat; domestic routine makes him see "ordinary wife" rather than Jenova hybrid; Eua completely unaware she could be viewed as vulnerable target

+---

+### Gala Proposition - Dual POV Scene

+#### Eua's Experience
+**Setting:** Charity gala → car ride → guest bathroom

+**Emotional Beats:**
+- Complete shock at proposition, mind going blank
+- Realization cascade: "He's not an anomaly, is he?
+Everyone at that event—everyone in your world—they think that's what I am."
+- Recognition she can't be angry at Rufus (he never promised protection from assumptions)
+- Careful control to avoid crying in front of him
+- Private breakdown

+**Key Dialogue:**
+- **Businessman:** "Don't play coy.
+It doesn't suit you.
+Rufus Shinra marrying a beautiful mystery woman that no one in our circles knows?
+We all understand what that means."
+- **Eua's realization:** "Are you expecting me to—"
+- **Rufus:** "No. If those were the terms of our arrangement, that would have been explicitly outlined in the prenuptial agreement.
+I don't need to leverage my wife's body to close business deals."

+#### Rufus's Experience
+**Same scene, his internal processing:**

+**Emotional Beats:**
+- Immediate shift to tactical assessment: contract termination, political pressure points
+- Understanding his mistake: "Should have prepared her for this"
+- Channels guilt/anger into systematically destroying the businessman
+- Avoids examining why her too-still posture bothers him so much
+- Final thought: "It wasn't enough.
+But it was what he had."

+**Character Insight:** Both conceal emotional responses from each other; Rufus recognizes failures but struggles to articulate alternatives; defaults to destruction when vulnerability is required

 ### Character Voice Examples

 **Rufus - Seduction Mode:**